kncsolutions/dhelm-gfeed-java-client/README.md

 If java is your favorite language for stock market data analysis, then using Dhelm-gfeed-client you can plug data from web socket api into your application directly.

 For detailed integration and usage guidelines, please read through the [wiki](https://github.com/kncsolutions/dhelm-gfeed-client/wiki).
+## Required Java version
+Java 1.8 or higher is required.
 ## How to run the test file
 Clone the repository.Navigate to the dhelm-gfeed-client/dhelm-gfeed-client-test/target folder.
 From the command line run the following command:<br/>